 Tuesday, August 20, 2019

-On high level,
+On a high level,

-if we proceed with browser storage – we open window for XSS
+if we proceed with browser storage - we open a window for XSS attacks and mitigation implementation.

-cookie - we open window for CSRF attacks and mitigation implementation.
+if we proceed with browser cookies - we open a window for CSRF attacks and mitigation implementation.

 In detail,

-Access token in browser storage:
+Storing Access token in browser storage:

-AUTH REST service and gets Access token in response and stores in browser local
+Assuming our application authenticates the user from backend AUTH REST service and gets Access token in response and stores in browser local storage to do authorized activities.

 Pros:

-- With powerful Angular framework default protection of untrusting all values before sanitizing it, XSS attacks are much easier to deal with compared to XSRF.
+• With powerful Angular framework default protection of untrusting all values before sanitizing it, XSS attacks are much easier to deal with compared to XSRF.

 Cons:

-Access token in browser cookie
+Storing Access token in a "browser cookie"

-AUTH REST service and gets Access token in response and stores in browser cookie
+Assuming our application authenticates the user from backend AUTH REST service and gets Access token in response and stores in a browser cookie (as HTTP only cookie) to do authorized activities.

 Pros: